Popular delusions

 It may be, whatever that means, but it’s not relevant.
 You can make a better fruit salad than the one you get in a tin.
 You can make a better breakfast than McDonalds.
 You can grow better vegetables than you find in a supermarket.
 Sales charts are market rankings, not quality charts.
 Music charts are a snapshot of the mainstream music mass market.
 You don’t earn a place in the charts by being better than everyone else, you simply have to sell more breakfast cereal in the same week.
 Is that what you’re best at?
 If you make cornflakes, what makes you think the world needs yours too?
 It doesn’t.
 Are you lucky, adaptable and very well-connected?

-Again, maybe so but not relevant (especially now TOTP is gone).
+Again, maybe so but not relevant.
 How many acts like yours do you see in the charts?
 None?
 It’s not because you’re special—it’s because you don’t belong there.
 How many musicians like you do you see in the charts?
 None?
 That’s because niche acts are not global mass media acts.
 The mass audience is not like 200 fans in a small club, or a fan seeking rare classics in a small record shop.
 The mass market is made up of many people with different tastes and it demands only the lowest common denominator.
 Folk, jazz and classical musicians are always better writers, players and singers than the stars on telly, but they aren’t doing the same job.
 And even if you are the lowest common denominator, what makes you think the world needs your act?
 It doesn’t.
 Have you got good hair?

 The Sixties won’t happen again—circumstances were unique.